NottingHack/members-guide/tools.rst

 Please tidy up and put everything back after you’ve finished using a tool.

+**Please note: Tools are not to be removed from the Hackspace at any time.**

 Maintenance
 -----------
 If you find a broken tool, or break one yourself, don’t panic!
 Tools break all the time and you are not in trouble.
 Fill out the `Broken Tools`__ form and apply an orange 'Out of Order' tag to it (or if it is a small tool put it into the broken tools bin near the dusty area).